 Baccalaureate Degree Candidates

-- February 1st for the May graduation date
+December 1st May graduation

 No student’s name may appear on the graduation list unless all financial debts to the University have been settled.
 Conferral of a degree occurs only when the Registrar finalizes the student’s academic record and confirms that all degree requirements have been met.